brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 2 bht.md

 # Ephesians 6:2 Commentary Help Text

 ## BHT:
 Honor thy father and thy mother, for such is the first commandment with a promise.
-This commandment combines the authority of revealed and natural law, signifying the importance of honoring parents.
-The promise associated with this commandment is unique and distinct from others, emphasizing the blessings that come from honoring one's parents.
-It is a reminder that the Old Testament law remains relevant and holds significance.
-The promise assures that those who honor their parents will experience longevity in the land given by God.
-Overall, these promises are intended to encourage and uplift, enhancing our obedience and faithfulness.
+This commandment underscores the significance of honoring our parents, which encompasses various aspects such as love, reverence, and obedience.
+It also involves treating them with respect in our thoughts, words, and actions.
+Moreover, we are called to support and care for our parents, especially in their later years and times of need.
+This commandment holds a special place as the only one accompanied by a specific promise, illustrating God's intention to bless those who fulfill it faithfully.

 ## Choicest Commentary Quotes:
 ### Henry Alford: